MobilityData/gbfs/gbfs.md

 * Do not provide information whose primary purpose is historical

 The specification supports real-time travel advice in GBFS-consuming applications.

+## Version endpoints
+The version of the GBFS specification to which a feed conforms is declared in the `version` field in all files.
+See [Output Format](#output-format).<br />

+GBFS Best Practice defines that:<br />

+_GBFS producers_ should provide endpoints that conform to both the current specification long term support (LTS) branch as well as the latest release branch within at least 3 months of a new spec `MAJOR` or `MINOR` version release.
+It is not necessary to support more than one MINOR release of the same `MAJOR` release group because `MINOR` releases are backwards-compatible.
+See [specification versioning](https://github.com/NABSA/gbfs/blob/master/README.md#specification-versioning)<br />

+_GBFS consumers_ should, at a minumum, support the current LTS branch.
+It highly recommended that GBFS consumers support later releases.<br />

+Default GBFS feed URLs, e.g. `https://www.example.com/data/gbfs.json` or `https://www.example.com/data/fr/system_information.json` must direct consumers to the feed that conforms to the current LTS documentation branch.

 ## Term Definitions
 This section defines terms that are used throughout this document.